'Magician Postecoglou conjures seismic Celtic shift'

 Even before the trip to Tannadice, their goals scored tally was ahead of five of their nine-in-a-row campaigns.

-That's some going side that was largely recruited in two windows in what was one of the biggest rebuilds in the club's history.
+That's some going for a side that was largely recruited in two windows in what was one of the biggest rebuilds in the club's history.
 Postecoglou's signings have accounted for 73% of Celtic's league goals.
 Liel Abada, Kyogo Furuhashi, Jota and Georgios Giakoumakis have scored 60 between them in all competitions.

 A few weeks back, Postecoglou said this season was just phase one of what he wants to do at Celtic.
 He followed up more by saying that he has only scratched the surface of what he aims to achieve and he reiterated those words on Wednesday.